ADHD

 the NHS

-The following private clinics usually have sufficient information for the NHS:
+The following private clinics have historically had sufficient information for the NHS, although new shared care agreements are exceptionally rare currently.

 Advice